 HELIOS - High Energy Laser Induced Overtone Source

-In the HELIOS laboratory we are studying the temporal evolution of electronic processes on an atomic and/or molecular scale, these experiments are typically called time-resolved or pump-probe experiments.
+In the HELIOS laboratory we are studying the temporal evolution of electronic excitations induced by optical excitations.
+These experiments are typically called time-resolved or pump-probe experiments.

-In a pump-probe experiment, first a pump-pulse is used to somehow perturb a sample.
-Thereafter, a second photon-pulse is used after a variable time to probe how the initial perturbation has developed over time.
-It probes how the pump-pulse has interacted with the sample, hence it is called probe-pulse.
-Much of the high-time-resolution pump-probe spectroscopy in the world today is (and has been) using two laser pulses which in turn gives extremely high temporal resolution and also molecular information.
+In a pump-probe experiment, first an optical pump-pulse (typically a laser) is used to perturb a sample into an excited state.
+Thereafter, a second photon-pulse is then used to probe how the initial perturbation has developed.
+This is achieved by probing at different times after the initial excitation.
+Much of the high-time-resolution pump-probe spectroscopy in the world today is (and has been) using two laser pulses which in turn gives extremely high temporal resolution.

-The XUV photons produced at HELIOS have a tremendous advantage over "traditional laser light", namely their energy, which is in the region of 20 eV to 72 eV.
-This allows doing reasonable photoelectron spectroscopy which is very difficult with traditional laser-laser pump-probe.
-Additionally, one can sometimes use the different properties of the electron shell of different elements to tell them apart from other elements in a spectrum.
-This allows following a process started by the pump pulse with element specificity.
+The XUV photons produced at HELIOS have a tremendous advantage over “traditional laser light”, namely their energy, which is in the region of 20 eV to 72 eV.
+This allows for the probing of shallow core levels of materials so we can see how the constituents of the material change with time after pumping as well as the valance band of the material.